 فَاصْبِرْ كَمَا صَبَرَ أُوْلُوا الْعَزْمِ

-Meaning: “Show patience (Muhammad), like ulul-azmi (like the Prophets ulul-zam)” (“al-Ahkaf”, ayat 35).
-How to understand this verse?
-This verse means that one must be steadfast, not complain to anyone, but turn to Allah with a prayer for the granting of steadfastness before disasters, as the great Prophets (peace and blessings be upon him) did.
+Meaning: “Show patience (Muhammad), like ulul-azmi (like the Prophets ulul-zam)” (“al-Ahkaf”, verse 35).
+How can we understand this verse?
+This verse means that one must be persistent and not complain to anyone, but turn to Allah with a prayer for the granting of perseverance in the face of disasters, as the great Prophets (peace and blessings be upon us) did.

 The Messenger of Allah (peace and blessings be upon him) said: